 Sarah Ulloa, an Agronomy student, oversees the growing of hydroponic Komatsuna or Japanese Mustard Spinach.
 This large leafy vegetable is a popular item for the Farm Store to sell at farmer's markets.
 Sarah is about to deliver a fresh batch to the Farm Store.

-Annette Hernandez knows a lot about watermelons thanks to her hands-on experience here at Cal Poly Pomona.
+Annette Hernandez knows a lot about watermelons thanks to her hands-on experience.
 Everything from irrigation schedules, planting, weeding and marketing is part of the deal.
-Several varieties such as seeded, seedless, and orange flesh watermelons were grown and later sold to a distributor and were also available from the Farm Store.
+Several varieties such as seeded, seedless, and orange flesh watermelons were grown and later sold to a distributor and were also available at the Farm Store.